matteocappelletti98-creator/app-my-wish-granted/content/articles/caffèecaffè.md

 ---
-id: "tp-come-funziona"
+id: "One day in Como "
-titolo: "Come funziona il Travelling Path"
+titolo: "What to do if you have just one day in Como lake. "
-tipo: "faq"            # faq | tip | daytrip
+tipo: "daytrip"            # faq | tip | daytrip
-autore: "Matteo Cappelletti"
+autore: "Explore team"
 data: "2025-09-25"
 cover: "/articles/conceptlab.jpg"
-tags: ["screening","personalizzazione"]
+tags: ["one day trip ",""]
 ---

-Ciao bella come stai tutto ok xxxxxx hhhfff
+Here we are with a soecifc and well organised plan for your day trip! bla bla bla bla bla